meta1C-btt/language-bias/README.md

 ---

-## 🙏 **Acknowledgements** (Optional but encouraged)
+## 🙏 **Acknowledgements**

-Thank your Challenge Advisor, host company representatives, TA, and others who supported your project.
+Thank you to our Challenge Advisors and Coaches for all of their support throughout our project.